top of page

 Person with black duct tape over mouth, wearing a gray suit and tie.
 Neutral background, suggestive of silence or censorship.

-This one hurt more than most because I had believed in him.
-His proclaimed embrace of mutuality was what drew me in.
+This one hurt more than most because I had believed in them.
+Their proclaimed embrace of mutuality was what drew me in.
 It sounded so good and safe and sane to me.
 I wanted to spend time with someone where both people mattered.
 Where my needs weren’t always second, always optional.

 Silhouette of a person sitting on a porch at sunset.
 Warm, golden light contrasts with the shadows, creating a peaceful, serene mood.